Moddable-OpenSource/moddable/documentation/xs/mods.md

 mcrun -d -m -p esp32/moddable_two
 ```

 For `mcrun` to install the mod, a debug build of a mod host must first be installed on the device.
 The mod host must be a debug build because `mcrun` installs the mod using the xsbug debugger protocol.
-Mods can also run on a release build of a mod host but must be installed in some other way.
+Mods can also run on a release build of a mod host but must be installed in some other way ([this discussion](https://github.com/Moddable-OpenSource/moddable/discussions/1105) shows one way to do this on the ESP32 silicon family).

 Once the mod is installed, `mcrun` automatically restarts the microcontroller and connects to xsbug to debug the mod.